oliverjam/learn-rest-apis/README.md

 }
 ```

-For now we're hardcoding the owner, as we haven't implemented authentication yet.
+For now we're hard-coding the owner, as we haven't implemented authentication yet.
 Submit this request and you should see a `201` response with a body like this:

 ```json
 {